MILESTONES & ACHIEVEMENTS

 - Presented on migrant issues to the Anti-Poverty Network in Brussels.

-- Launch of AkiDwA research on ‘Black Irish Women in the Labour Market’.
+- Launch of AkiDwA’s research on ‘Black Irish Women in the Labour Market’.

-- AkiDwA, alongside Mary Robinson, gives presentation on Race, and Immigration in the New Ireland’ at the University of Notre Dame, USA.
+- AkiDwA, alongside Mary Robinson, gave a presentation on ‘Race and Immigration in the New Ireland’ at the University of Notre Dame, USA.

 - Submission to the Health Services Executive-‘Ireland National Intercultural Strategy’.

-- Project on domestic violence funded by the DJELR including a workshop, research and publication.
+- Project on domestic violence funded by the Department of Justice, Equality and La Reform (DJELR) including a workshop, research and publication.

-- AkiDwA publication-‘Her Story: Migration Stories of African Women’ is launched.
+- AkiDwA’s publication-‘Her Story: Migration Stories of African Women’ is launched.

 - Conference entitled ‘Challenging the Invisibility of Black and Ethnic Minority Women in Ireland’ was held.